--"Landscape element" means a structural element, such as an fireplace, oven, water feature or similar element which is six feet or less in height; arbor; trellises; planter; fireplace, oven, water feature or similar element which is six feet or less in height, or an outdoor deck which does not exceed 30 inches in height above grade.
+"Landscape element" means a structural element, such as a fireplace, oven, water feature or similar element which is six feet or less in height; arbor; trellis; planter; or an outdoor deck which does not exceed 30 inches in height above grade.

-"Landscape projects" shall mean any new or rehabilitated landscape projects that require Ddesign Rreview or a building or grading permit that fall under any of the following categories:
+"Landscape project" shall mean any new or rehabilitated landscape projects that require Design Review or a building or grading permit that fall under any of the following categories:

-- 1. New construction project with a landscape area equal to or greater than 500 square feet. - 2.
-Rehabilitated landscape project with a landscape area equal to or greater than 2,500 square feet.
+1. New construction project with a landscape area equal to or greater than 500 square feet.

+2. Rehabilitated landscape project with a landscape area equal to or greater than 2,500 square feet.